 The Dongpo zhilin can be used as a source of the official and private life of the literati officials, the administrative system, and culture and customs during the early Song period.
 It includes information on historical matters, diet and medicine, scholarship, offerings, military affairs, geography, state offices, religion, the common people, women, bandits, barbarians, antiques and collectibles, Fengshui, divination, and many other themes, in total 29 chapters (lei 類) with more than 200 paragraphs.

 There are several different versions in circulation.
-The collectaneum Baichuan xuehai 百川學海 includes a 1-juan version, the Xuejin taoyuan 學津討原, Hanfenlou miji 涵芬樓叢書, Siku quanshu 四庫全書 and Congshu jicheng chubian 叢書集成初編 a 5-juan version, and the version in the collectaneum Baihai 稗海 is 12 juan long.
+The series Baichuan xuehai 百川學海 includes a 1-juan version, the Xuejin taoyuan 學津討原, Hanfenlou miji 涵芬樓叢書, Siku quanshu 四庫全書 and Congshu jicheng chubian 叢書集成初編 a 5-juan version, and the version in the series Baihai 稗海 is divided into 12 juan.
 The short 1-juan version only includes 13 chapters of historiographical accounts that roughly correspond to the last juan in the 5-juan version.
 These parts are missing in the 12-juan version, but the latter includes more stories.
-In 1981 the Zhonghua shuju press 中華書局 published a modern edition with careful annotations by Wang Songling 王松齡.
+In 1981 the Zhonghua Shuju Press 中華書局 published a modern edition with careful annotations by Wang Songling 王松齡.